- Rachel Lehmann-Haupt

 - United States

 Senior Editor, TED Books, TED Books

-How can we make science, technology, engineering, and math education more fun for kids?
-Join our live Q&A on February 13th at 3PM Eastern
+How can design-driven and vocational education improve our schools and communities?
+Join our live Q&A on Feb 5th at 3PM

 Buy and read the book: